“Have you tried meditation?”

-How is yoga for chronic illness different than other treatments like ‘Pacing’ or ‘Graded Exercise Therapy’?
+How is yoga for chronic illness different from other treatments like ‘Pacing’ or ‘Graded Exercise Therapy’?

 Yoga is more effective than other forms of exercise, such as walking, for the elderly or those with chronic illness.
 Yoga for chronic illness has more positive effects than other types of exercise therapies.
 While scientists are continuing to research the topic, many practitioners believe that the benefits of yoga over walking or other forms of exercise come from the breathing and meditation exercises that accompany a yoga practice.
 Another potential reason is that yoga moves the bodies in all different directions.
 With walking and most traditional forms of exercise, the movements are very repetitive and thus neglect many muscle groups and areas of the body.

-Yoga is different than pacing or graded exercise therapy because, instead of increasing your exercise based on an amount of time, yoga works to meet your body where it is every time you practice.
+Yoga is different from pacing or graded exercise therapy because, instead of increasing your exercise based on an amount of time, often pushing yourself to the point of crashing, yoga works to meet your body where it is every time you practice.
 There is no award for being “good” at yoga.
 Progress is measured by the consistency of your practice not whether or not you can touch your toes or hold plank pose.
 Yoga accounts for the fact that one day you may be able to do an active flow practice and the next week you might need to do a restorative series in bed.
 Yoga works with your body, not against it.

 What’s the science behind yoga for chronic illness?